-To visit Great Britain with a firearm you will need to apply for a visitors’ firearm or shotgun permit at least 6 weeks in advance.
-Anyone attempting to enter Great Britain without a visitors’ firearm or shotgun permit will not be allowed to enter Great Britain with their firearms.
+To visit Great Britain with a firearm you will need to apply for a visitor’s firearm or shotgun permit at least six weeks before you travel.
+Anyone attempting to enter Great Britain without a visitor’s firearm or shotgun permit will not be allowed to enter with their firearms.

-Certain firearms are prohibited in Great Britain such as semi-automatic rifles (other than .22 rim fire) and the majority of handguns/pistols (except for events such as the Olympics and only where specific authority has been granted by Her Majesty’s Government).
-The police on receipt of a visitors permit application will determine whether a particular firearm will be allowed into Great Britain.
+Certain firearms are prohibited in Great Britain such as semi-automatic rifles (other than .22 rimfire) and the majority of handguns/pistols (except for use at events such as the Olympics and only where specific authority has been granted by His Majesty’s Government).
+The police, on receipt of a visitor’s permit application, will determine whether a particular firearm will be allowed into Great Britain.

 Form 107 should be used to apply for both firearm and/or shotgun permits and may be used for group applications.